vksjangra/mcp-grafana/README.md

 make run
 ```

-You can also run the server using the SSE transport inside Docker.
+You can also run the server using the SSE transport inside a custom built Docker image.
 To build the image, use

 ```
 make build-image